June 10, 2024 • 5 minute read •

 Medium Code Across Multiple Domains

-Medium code is also a useful lens through which to analyze practitioners, tools, and their interaction not just in data platforms but across multiple domains.
+Medium code is also a useful lens through which to analyze practitioners, tools, and their interactions not just in data platforms but across multiple domains.

-• Next.js can be classified as a medium-code platform in front-end, bringing together practitioners with different skills and dispositions to collaboratively build front-end applications, under control of a unified software engineering lifecycle.
+- Next.js can be classified as a medium-code platform in front-end, bringing together practitioners with different skills and dispositions to collaboratively build front-end applications under the control of a unified software engineering lifecycle.

 We see this pattern emerging across many domains as a way to build systems with a wider dynamic range of humans and to give software engineers more leverage.
 And far from eliminating the software engineering work, we see AI as an accelerant.